ntak1/DiscordBot/README.md

-# Discord Bot to help in SDV
+# Discord Bot to help in Stardew Valley Gifts

 ## Features